-The Dining Hall is located at the northern end of the campus' six main buildings which form a corridor.
-The Dining Hall is on the second floor, the Hoffmann Institute and Health Center are located on the top floor, and the President's Conference Room is on the lower level.
+The Student Life Center is located at the northern end of the campus' six main buildings which form a corridor.
+It includes a dining hall on the second floor; the Hoffmann Institute and the Health Center on the top floor.
+The President's Conference Room is on the lower level.